 Because it is a service he provides to aid in providing income for his family, he asked that I not show the whole step-by-step process.
 Still, I thought it might be an interesting little post, to share with you all the before and after of just one of his green-lettered Massachusetts license plate restoration jobs.

-So the first thing he needs to do is clean it off and start from scratch.
+So the first thing he needs to do is strip the plate to bare metal and start from scratch.

 What do you think?

 I am aware and amused, that he is often needing to clean things up and make them look like new, while I spend some of my days working to make things look old, beaten up and quite used.

 Have you ever had license plates that meant something to you?
 Have you ever been sad for the to need to get new ones, or was it exciting?
 And what I’d really love to know, is do you like the look of your state’s plates?
 I’m not going to name names (of states, that is), but I’ve seen some ugly ones!
 I can’t much complain about ours.
 You?

 UPDATE: Since the creation of this post, and as a direct result of it on the internet as well as constant referrals, Michael has refurbished approximately 1,000 plates to date, that have gone on to pass inspection.
 Every one has expressed great satisfaction with their finished plate, upon return.
 Because this unique service he provides is in very high demand,

 Michael is usually booked up for weeks ahead, so please keep that in mind and plan in advance.
 If you are looking to have your license plate restored to it’s former beauty, please contact Michael at his e-mail address: Alphbtman@aol.com